ticiadev/acdb_django/readme.md

 ### Project Evolution

 I first created this database completely in Postgres and manually inputted the data.
-Then I switched to Flask/SQLAlchemy to follow along with what we were learning in the Nucamp SQL course.
+Then I switched to Flask/SQLAlchemy to follow along with what I was learning in the Nucamp SQL course.
 Now, I’ve decided to switch to Django to have use a framework that already has everything I’ll need built-in (including user accounts easier front-end development).
 I'm still implementing the basic functions and endpoints, but in the future hope to create a complete web app with a frontend for user access.

 ### ORM Implementation